Ecuador: Presidential candidate shot dead at campaign event – DW – 08/10/2023

 Ecuador: Presidential candidate shot dead at campaign event

-Ecuadorian presidential candidate Fernando Villavicencio was shot dead at a campaign rally on Wednesday evening.
+Ecuadorian presidential candidate Fernando Villavicencio was assassinated at a campaign rally on Wednesday evening.

+In the wake of the shooting, Ecuadoran President Guillermo Lasso declared a nationwide state of emergency for 60 days.

-Footage purportedly of the incident shows Villavicencio leaving the event and entering a vehicle when gunshots are suddenly heard.
+Footage of the incident shows Villavicencio leaving the event and entering a vehicle when gunshots can suddenly be heard.

-Villavicencio was wounded and taken to a nearby medical center before he died.
-Other people at the event were also wounded, but is unclear how many were hit.
+He was wounded and taken to a nearby medical center before he died.
+It was initially unclear how many other people at the event were injured during the shooting.

-"The Ecuadorian people are crying and Ecuador is mortally wounded," his campaign adviser Patricio Zuquilanda told the Associated Press.
+"The Ecuadorian people are crying and Ecuador is mortally wounded," Villavicencio's campaign adviser Patricio Zuquilanda told the Associated Press.

 "Politics cannot lead to the death of any member of society."

-The suspect died from injuries sustained during a shootout with police, Ecuador's Attorney-General office said.
+The suspect died from injuries sustained during a shootout with police, according to the Attorney General's office.

+The office later said it had detained six people so far in connection with the crime during raids in Quito.

 Ecuador's President Guillermo Lasso confirmed the killing on social media and vowed to hold the culprits accountable.